upenndigitalscholarship/monuments-research-group/essay/Arthur-Ashe-on-Monument-Avenue.md

 ---
-title: >-
-  "I Don't Think the Confederate Heroes Have a Sacred Place on Monument Avenue":
-  The Arthur Ashe Statue in Richmond
+title: "\"I Don't Think the Confederate Heroes Have a Sacred Place on Monument Avenue\": The Arthur Ashe Statue in Richmond"
 lat: 37.5651631
 long: -77.4816436
 topic: Monument Avenue in Richmond